bonato47/Robetarme_iiwa/README.md

 In src/send_pose you have one node for the dynamical system (Ds.cpp) , one node to follow the path (Follow_traj) and one node to send the robot to the desired position (quat,pos) by ROSParam.

+Prerequisite :
+You need to install the following:

+- ROS (melodic)
+- catkin
+- Docker
+- Github with a Valid SSH key

 Installing process:
-You need to install docker.
-then you need to run the setup_dependencies.sh from Robetarme_iiwa.
+You need to run the setup_dependencies.sh from Robetarme_iiwa.

 Simulation: